apify/apify-docs/sources/platform/actors/development/performance.md

 CMD npm start --silent
 ```

-We do first copy the `package.json`, `package-lock.json` , and install the dependencies before copying the rest of the source code.
+We first copy the `package.json`, `package-lock.json` , and install the dependencies before copying the rest of the source code.
 This way, we can take advantage of Docker's caching mechanism and only install the dependencies when the `package.json` or `package-lock.json` files change.
 This way, the build process is much faster.

 ### Speedup the Actor startup times by using standardised images